GPlates/gplately/README.md

 ### The `PlateModelManager` object

 ... was designed as a substitute of `DataServer` object.
-The `PlateModelManager` downloads and manages the plate reconstruction model files.
+The `PlateModelManager` object can be used to download and manage the plate reconstruction model files.

 ```
   pm_manager = PlateModelManager()